Tom Brady wins Super Bowl No. 7, Buccaneers beat Chiefs 31-9

 TAMPA, Fla.
 (AP) — Tom Brady made his seventh Super Bowl title look familiar – despite moving south to a new team and conference during a pandemic.

-Brady threw two touchdown passes to old friend Rob Gronkowski and one to good pal Antonio Brown, and the Tampa Bay Buccaneers beat Patrick Mahomes and Kansas City 31-9 on their home field in Super Bowl 55 on Sunday.
+Brady threw two touchdown passes to old friend Rob Gronkowski and one to good pal Antonio Brown, and the Tampa Bay Buccaneers routed Patrick Mahomes and Kansas City 31-9 on their home field in Super Bowl 55 on Sunday.

-The GOAT earned his fifth Super Bowl MVP award and extended his Super Bowl titles’ record in his 10th appearance, his first without Patriots coach Bill Belichick.
+The GOAT earned his fifth Super Bowl MVP award and extended his Super Bowl titles’ record in his 10th appearance, nine with New England.
 The 43-year-old Brady broke his own mark for oldest player to win a Super Bowl and joined Hall of Famer Peyton Manning as the only quarterbacks to win one with multiple franchises.

 “I’m not making any comparisons,” Brady said.
 “Experiencing it with this group of guys is amazing.”

-Stunningly, it was also easier than any of his previous Super Bowl victories, which came by an average margin of five points.
-This was also the first time Mahomes lost by double digits in his four-year career.
+Stunningly, it was easier than any of his previous Super Bowl victories, which came by an average margin of five points.
+Mahomes lost by double digits for the first time in his four-year career.

-The Buccaneers (15-5) won their second NFL title and first in 18 years while becoming the first team to play the big game at home, capping an unusual and challenging season played through the novel coronavirus.
-They won three road games as a wild-card team to reach the Super Bowl, and joined the NHL’s Lightning as a 2020 season champion.
+The Buccaneers (15-5) took their second NFL title and first in 18 years as the first team to play the big game at home, capping an unusual and challenging season played through the novel coronavirus.
+They won three road games as a wild card to reach the Super Bowl, and joined the NHL’s Lightning as a 2020 season champion.
 The Rays also went to the World Series but lost to the Dodgers.

 “I’m so proud of all these guys,” Brady said.
 “We had a rough November but we came together at the right time.
 We knew this was gonna happen.
 We played our best game of the year.”

-Tampa’s victory prevented Mahomes and the Chiefs (16-3) from becoming the first repeat champions since Brady’s Patriots did it in 2003-04.
+Mahomes and the Chiefs (16-3) failed to become the first repeat champions since Brady’s Patriots in 2003-04.

 “I didn’t see it coming at all,” Chiefs coach Andy Reid said.
 “I thought we were going to come in and play these guys just like we’ve been playing teams, and it didn’t happen that way.
 I give them credit on that.”